c0msherl0ck/CollaborationTool/README.md

 # License

 Copyright © 2021.
-Sungsoo Kim.
 All Rights Reserved.